 1 I've raised.
 I was also aware that he was a challenge 2 to challenge, and I knew that from discussions that we 3 would have had as a group.
-I also had an awareness of his personal connections, if you like, with members of 4 5 his family within the legal profession, his personal 14:59 connections with the Chair of the Board, and the rumour 6 7 mill had told me that a previous AMD had been accused 8 of bullying when trying to tackle Mr. O'Brien. the answer to why didn't I personally tackle him when 9 I knew the Clinical Director was, is because I had to 10 14:59 work within a team with him, I didn't want to --11 essentially, it was a fear thing.
-I didn't want to 12 13 find myself in a difficult small team working relationship as a result of the other bits that I was, 14 if you like, aware of.
-I think, as I just said, 15 15:00 grapevine, it's that sort of rumour mill, grapevine 16 17 fear rather than anything documented, but that would 18 have played a significant part in it.
+I also had an awareness of 4 his personal connections, if you like, with members of 5 his family within the legal profession, his personal 14:59 6 connections with the Chair of the Board, and the rumour 7 mill had told me that a previous AMD had been accused 8 of bullying when trying to tackle Mr. O'Brien.
+I guess 9 the answer to why didn't I personally tackle him when 10 I knew the Clinical Director was, is because I had to 14:59 11 work within a team with him, I didn't want to 12 essentially, it was a fear thing.
+I didn't want to 13 find myself in a difficult small team working 14 relationship as a result of the other bits that I was, 15 if you like, aware of.
+I think, as I just said, 15:00 16 grapevine, it's that sort of rumour mill, grapevine 17 fear rather than anything documented, but that would 18 have played a significant part in it.
 19 61 Q. Just two points there before I move on.
-It was a small 20 urological team of Consultants, I think six at that 15:00 Is it not inevitable, as Associate Medical 21 22 Director, that you are going to be dealing with 23 a professional colleague and you will need to be 24 dealing with a professional colleague on difficult 25 issues, and the job simply can't function unless the 15:01 26 post holder is prepared to rise above that and grasp 27 the nettle, difficult though that might be in human terms?

-I think so, but, as I said, when I came into post in
+It was a small 20 urological team of Consultants, I think six at that 15:00 21 point.
+Is it not inevitable, as Associate Medical 22 Director, that you are going to be dealing with 23 a professional colleague and you will need to be 24 dealing with a professional colleague on difficult 25 issues, and the job simply can't function unless the 15:01 26 post holder is prepared to rise above that and grasp 27 the nettle, difficult though that might be in human 28 terms?
+29 Α. I think so, but, as I said, when I came into post in